joseph-pq/joseph-pq.github.io/docs/blog/posts/phone-security.md

 6. Report to the police.

 I know, it's a lot of work.
 But it's better to do this than to lose your money and your data.

+## Specifics by App

+- I Food: In your new phone, go to security and logout all devices.

 # Conclusion